kevinlin1/kevinlin1.github.io/cs61a/index.md

 #### September 1, 2016
 - [Survey, round 2!][disc01 survey] This time with 100% more food options!
-- Read [Andrew's Environment Diagram Rules](environment-diagrams) and practice them until you **love drawing them**.
+- Read [Andrew's Environment Diagram Rules](environment-diagrams) and practice, practice, practice until you **love drawing them**.
 Seriously: they should become one of the most fun parts of the exam.
   - [Albert's Environment Diagrams page][albert environment diagrams] is also a fantastic resource.
   - If intuition behind order of evaluation is still a little confusing, [I have a lot of words for you.](python-notional-machine).
 The [lecture 1 slides][cs61a.org] also have great visuals for breaking down a call expression.
+- Remember the [early submission policy][early policy].

+> On each project, you can earn an additional bonus point by submitting the project at least 24 hours before the deadline.
+In addition, if you submit at least 10 homework assignments 24 hours before the deadline, you can earn one additional bonus point for the semester.

 #### August 25, 2016
 - Fill out this [quick survey][disc00 survey], pretty please!